The Hansen Music Fellowship

 picture of Liz Mathiesen

 Liz Mathiesen is a cellist and composer from Stroudsburg, PA.
-She is currently studying under Dr. Brian Snow on cello and Dr. Marilyn Shrude in composition.
+She studied under Dr. Brian Snow on cello and Dr. Marilyn Shrude in composition.

-Liz Mathiesen (she/her) is a cellist and composer majoring in Music Education.
-With her Hansen funding so far, Liz revisited Brevard Music Center in North Carolina (after first attending in 2019) and started pursuing a certification from the Suzuki Association of the Americas.
-Funding aside, Liz is using her years at BGSU to settle into the role of an accomplished educator and community leader.
+Liz Mathiesen (she/her) is a cellist and composer who majored in Music Education.
+With her Hansen funding, Liz revisited Brevard Music Center in North Carolina (after first attending in 2019) and started pursuing a certification from the Suzuki Association of the Americas.
+Funding aside, Liz used her years at BGSU to settle into the role of an accomplished educator and community leader.
 Liz teaches a private cello studio of three students and has spent the last couple years exploring her newfound passions for restorative agriculture, activism, and self-sufficiency.
 While Liz is devoted to the study of her musical crafts, Liz is concentrating her current efforts on skill development and community outreach outside the musical sphere—like with her most recent project, Liz’s Crochet Studio (IG: @lizscrochetstudio), where she sells her own handmade goods to raise money for women’s healthcare initiatives.

 Hansen Fellow Experiences